Tangerine-Community/Tangerine/README.md

 npm start
 ```

+If you are developing on an M1-based Mac, run `export NODE_OPTIONS="--openssl-legacy-provider"` in your command shell before running `npm start`.

 View the app at <http://localhost:4200>.

 __Optional__: If you are also developing the form library Tangy Form at the same time, you can symlink that repository into `node_modules` folder.
 For example...